superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 ![histograms of clusters](../assets/use_cases/user_acquisition_analytics/cluster_histograms.png)

+Our users' activity profiles conform to a power-law distribution that's common in user activity profiles: most users tend to be low activity, some medium activity, and very active users quite rare.

 From our histograms, we can observe that:

+- cluster -1 users are outliers, balanced, with predominantly low, a few medium, and all the most active users
-- cluster -1, though predominantly low activity users, has an unusually large number of extremely active users (outliers)
+- cluster 0 has mostly low-moderate activity users, and the lowest number of (i.e., nearly zero) highly active users
-- cluster 0 is largely medium activity users, with no very high activity users
-- cluster 1 users are moderately active, with relatively few very low and high activity users
+- cluster 1 has the most low-moderate/medium activity users, and the second largest number of highly active users (next to the outliers cluster (-1)) users are moderately active, with relatively few very low and high activity users
-- clusters 2 and 3 are predominately low activity with no high activity users
+- clusters 2 and 3 are predominately low-moderate activity and a few medium activity users

 To see the distribution of ad_creatives across different clusters, we create a DataFrame that shows each ad_creative's count value within each cluster: